NiceDuckGames/GDVN/README.md

 # Godot Variant Notation

-GDVN is a notation built on top of JSON that handles encoding Godot Variant data types into parsable strings.
+GDVN is a notation built on top of JSON that handles encoding Godot Variant data types to and from parsable strings.

 # Syntax